globaltcad/swing-tree/docs/markdown/Climbing-Swing-Tree.md

 with DPI awareness and HiDPI support out of the box!

-This API is functional and immutable, meaning that the methods on the `StyleDelegate` object will return a new `StyleDelegate` object with the corresponding `Style` properties changed.
+This API is functional and immutable, meaning that the methods on the `ComponentStyleDelegate` object will return a new `ComponentStyleDelegate` object with the corresponding `StyleConf` properties changed.
 This makes it easy to compose `Styler` lambdas to combine different styles for different components.